DIS-SIN/neo4j-algo-apoc/README.md

         sudo usermod -aG docker $USER
         sudo setfacl -m user:$USER:rw /var/run/docker.sock

-- on Windows, explicit permissions might be required to access the local directories and manually has to be granted.
+- on Windows, explicit permissions might be required to: access the local directories and port mapping (manually has to be granted)